MEIT: Multimodal Electrocardiogram Instruction Tuning on Large Language Models for Report Generation: Experiments and Analysis

-In a noise stress evaluation \cite{wang2019adversarial}, we added Gaussian noise to ECG signals at signal-to-noise ratios (SNRs) of 0.05, 0.1, 0.15, and 0.2 during testing to assess model robustness.
+In a noise stress evaluation \citep{wang2019adversarial}, we added Gaussian noise to ECG signals at signal-to-noise ratios (SNRs) of 0.05, 0.1, 0.15, and 0.2 during testing to assess model robustness.
 Our experiments utilized four LLM architectures: BLOOM, OPT, LLaMA-1, and Mistral, each trained on clean ECG signals from the MIMIC-IV-ECG training set and tested on corresponding noise-added signals from its test set.
-The results, illustrated in Figure \ref{fig: robutness}, show a performance decline in all LLMs as SNR increased, highlighting the significant interference of ECG noise.
+The results, illustrated in Figure \ref{fig:robutness}, show a performance decline in all LLMs as SNR decreased, highlighting the significant interference of ECG noise.
 Furthermore, as shown in Table \ref{tab: res mimic nlg}, Mistral also excelled in tests on noise-free datasets, suggesting a synergistic effect between clean and noisy test sets.
 The results demonstrate Mistral's strong resistance to perturbations.
-Even with more severe noise, it maintained robustness in terms of ROUGE-L and METEOR metrics.
-Developing an even more robust framework is a goal for future research.
+Even with more severe noise, it maintained robustness regarding ROUGE-L and METEOR metrics.